shaloo/docs.arcana/docs/auth-quick-start.md

       Web3 app developers can [[index-configure-auth|configure one or more authentication providers]] to let app users choose one of the available options and log in.

-      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the [passwordless login]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) can be used to onboard app users.
+      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the [[build-password-less-auth|passwordless login]] can be used to onboard app users.

 ## Install {{config.extra.arcana.sdk_name}}